huangyh09/brie/doc/manual_brie1.rst

    We suggest align RNA-seq reads to the according version of reference genome.

-2. generate the annotation and fetch the sequence features with the help of brie-event_ and brie-factor_ by yourself
+2. generate the annotation and fetch the sequence features with the help of briekit-event_ and briekit-factor_ by yourself

 .. _here: https://sourceforge.net/projects/brie-rna/files/annotation/
 .. _human: https://sourceforge.net/projects/brie-rna/files/annotation/human/gencode.v25/